BILLIARDS (Carom, Pool, and Snooker)

 Looking for at least one person to run this Fall's

 New tournament director(s) will be shown how to organize and

 New tournament director(s) will be shown how to organize and run tournaments.

 Check out 9.1 Lulu - for pool players wanting more of a challenge, and Korean 9 Ball - a carom game that uses nine balls, a Kelly bottle with peas, and poker chips.

-Wednesdays during Fall and Spring semester starting around 6:00pm.
+Thursdays during Fall and Spring semester starting around 7:00pm.
 (No meetings during the Summer semester.)

-Liam Hallada is the club's president.
+Liam Hallada is the club's President.
 Scott Rollins is the Vice President.
-Sam Strong is the CFO.
+Anthony Giljum is the CFO.